w6113/website_fall2020/projects.md

 [RealitySketch](https://ryosuzuki.org/realitysketch/) is an amazing HCI project, watch its video.
 From a database perspective, their project turns ipad video annotations into an access method _of the real world_.
 When they circle the pendulum, it turns into a table with schema (time, angle, x, y).

+IDEA 1: in an image or video containing many objects of the same type (balls, forest, crowd), enable the ability to highlight an instance of the object, parameterize it, and then query the entire scene/video.
+The way RealitySketch does this is by sketching on the ipad and specifying how the scene should be parameterized (see paper), but other methods are possible.
+One approach could be

+* Use realitysketch's method, or use one-shot learning to train an object detector
+* Apply detector to rest of image/scene/video
+* Extract parameters from detected objects
+* Expose query interface
-IDEA: Can you brainstorm ways to make it incredibly easy

-* for normal users to create new "reality access methods"?
-* to be able to write and run queries over these access methods?
-* Phone sensors, video, audio, touch screens, wireless signals, etc.  You're limited by your imagination.
+IDEA 2: make it incredibly easy for normal users to create new "reality access methods", and to be able to query over these access methods.
+These access methods could be based on phone sensors, video, audio, touch screens, wireless signals, etc.

 #### Progressive Computation and Khameleon